 Getting your affairs in order can be an important task in the final stages of life.
-This section explains the purpose of advance care planning, and discusses medical, legal and other practical issues to consider at this time.
+We explain the purpose of advance care planning, and discusses medical, legal and other practical issues to consider at this time.

-Planning for the end of life can be both rewarding and difficult.
-For many people, preparing for death helps them feel more in control of their situation.
-Some may wish to ease the burden on family members or friends.
+The process of planning for the end of life can be both rewarding and difficult.
+It may help you feel more in control of the situation or give you a sense of relief that the people and possessions that mean something to you will be looked after in the future.
+Or you may wish to ease the burden on family members or friends.

 Learn more about: